LieberInstitute/DLPFC_snRNAseq/raw-data/README.md

 ln -s /dcs04/lieber/lcolladotor/rawDataTDSC_LIBD001/raw-data/2021-05-21_ASpa050421/3c_k_L00*/* 3c-k/
 ```

+## Round 2

-# MNT comment: See organize_fastqs.sh to do this iteratively down a sample 'manifest' for the remaining 15 sample libs
+MNT comment: See `organize_fastqs.sh` to do this iteratively down a sample 'manifest' for the remaining 15 sample libs

-# and once done ->
+and once done ->

 ```bash
 rm organize_FASTQs.*
 ```

-# (there's definitely a more effective way to do this interactively than as an array of jobs)
+(there's definitely a more effective way to do this interactively than as an array of jobs)